makolos2/sddcinfo/README.md

 # Sddcinfo
-VMware Cloud on AWS SDDC reporting tool
+VMware Cloud on AWS SDDC/ORG reporting tool.

 Outputs general SDDC state and configuration parameters for all SDDCs in an Org, as well as totals for host counts by instance type and region.
 Can output report to console, or write to a slack webhook.
 Optionally reports on networks and routing advertisement status.